-The second concept I'd like to introduce the idea of "applianceness."
-This is a term coined by Bill Sharpe, a British interaction designer whose company designed Steelcase's RoomWizard, a classic information appliance.
+The second reason is that I'd like to introduce the idea of "applianceness."
+This is a term coined by Bill Sharpe, a British interaction designer who has a consulting company called, appropriately, The Appliance Studio.
+They designed Steelcase's RoomWizard scheduling device, a classic information appliance.

 The core of the idea for me is that focus in functionality is more important than arbitrary flexibility.
-When information processing is cheap, we no longer have to make general purpose computers, you make appliances.
+When computation is cheap, we no longer have to make general purpose computers.